SimJunYou/CS2113T-TP-UG/UG.md

-1. Clear and concise statement of the purpose of the document, and the target audience
-2. Clear and concise user-centric statement of product information, e.g. product description and overview of main features
-3. Clear and complete information about how to use the document, e.g. how to navigate the document,               	meaning of icons/formatting used.
-4. Clear and complete information about how to get started, e.g. installation instructions, parts of the GUI, tutorial on how to use CLI, etc.
-5. Shows reader consideration by going the extra mile to provide other necessary information, or to make this section welcoming and appealing to the reader.

-1. Clear and user-centric description of purpose of feature/function/command
-2. Clear and easy-to-follow step-by-step instructions for at least one example
-3. Clear, relevant, and helpful graphics.
-Visual and/or textual cues are used to indicate which graphic(s) go with which set of instructions.
-4. Heading, instructions and examples are customized to the application
-5. Highly considerate of user’ needs by providing other relevant and helpful information e.g. warnings, tips, important note.
-6. Highly considerate of users’ needs by using formatting (font style, size and color, mark-ups, callouts, bold, italics, etc) and layout (white space, alignment, etc.) to maximize readability.
-7. Well-chosen, accurate and reader-focused language.

-1. Consistent terminology throughout the document.
-2. Consistent formatting (symbols/icons, font type and size, colors, image size, use of mark-ups and callouts, bullets, etc.) and layout (alignment of text and graphics, white space, paragraphing, etc.) throughout the document.
-3. Easy to navigate (e.g. provides hyperlinks where necessary or expected, Table of Contents is accurate, etc.)

-1. Consistent phrasing of headings and sub-headings throughout the document
-2. All headings and sub-headings clearly and accurately indicate content of each section
-3. Consistent user-centric style and tone throughout the document, e.g. you-language, active tense, short sentences, etc.
-4. Correct grammar, punctuation, spelling, mechanics throughout the document

-1. Document is highly attractive, pleasant to read, and easy to understand.
-2. The document leaves the reader with a highly positive impression of the product and the team.

 # ra.VI User Guide

 Welcome to the ra.VI User Guide!
 Choose a section from the table of contents below, or simply start reading from the introduction.
 This User Guide will give you step-by-step instructions to start your journey in planning out your NUS life.